wxjiao/wxjiao.github.io/_pages/openings.md

 We can also host PhD students as a part of the [Ellis PhD program](https://ellis.eu/).

 We also have an opening for a Postdoc.
-You could simply email us.
+Simply send an email.
 You can also apply to the following Postdoc Fellowship programs, which have specific application deadlines:
 1. [ETH Zurich Postdoctoral Fellowship](https://ethz.ch/en/research/research-promotion/eth-fellowships.html) (deadlines March 1 and September 1)
 2. [ETH AI Center Postdoctoral Fellowship](https://ai.ethz.ch/education/phd-and-postdoc-programs.html) (deadline in late fall)